PowerPowder/CCNA-notes/chapter2.md

 **Broadcast address**: has a value of FFFF.FFFF.FFFF, frames sent to this address should be sent to every device on LAN.

-**Multicast address**: specifies a certain subset of devices on the Ethernet LAN.
+**Multicast address**: frames sent to a multicast address are copied and forwarded to a subset of devices in the LAN.

 ### Half and Full Duplex